vinceskahan/v5wiki/gw1000-recipe.md

 ### Put the interceptor settings into the weeWX configuration

-In the weeWX configuration file, modify the `[Interceptor]` section.
+In the weeWX configuration file `/etc/weewx/weewx.conf`, modify the `[Interceptor]` section.
 The port should match the port specified in the WSView app.

 ```
 [Interceptor]